 I don’t have to show you any stinking badges!”

-The Treasure of the Sierra Madre is one of the greatest and most popular movies ever made.
-So, it’s no surprise that Bedoya’s famous “no badges” quote spawned some humorous parodies.
+The Treasure of the Sierra Madre became one of the most highly-praised and popular movies ever made.
+So, it’s no surprise that Bedoya’s famous “no badges” lines spawned some humorous parodies.

-What is unusual is that one of the parody versions became far better known than the lines in the classic film.
+What is unusual is that one of the parody versions became far better known than the lines in the original film.
 In fact, many people mistakenly think it comes from the 1948 movie.

 “Badges?
 We don't need no stinking badges!”

 If you’re a Mel Brooks fan, you know those lines are in his hilarious movie, Blazing Saddles, which was released on February 7, 1974.